 There are various “diversionary programs” available to those charged with criminal offenses in the State of Connecticut.
 The types of programs available for those who find themselves charged with a crime vary depending on the offenses charged.
 The successful completion of a diversionary program can lead to a dismissal of the case.
 It can also result in the disposal of the charges without a conviction or even record of your arrest.
-To find out if there is a diversionary program available in your case, it is best to speak with an experienced Connecticut criminal defense attorney as soon as possible.
+To find out if there is a diversionary program available in your case, it is best to call 860-785-2099 speak with an experienced Connecticut diversionary programs lawyer as soon as possible.

 CONNECTICUT CRIMINAL DEFENSE DIVERSIONARY PROGRAMS